rust-lang/const-eval/const-generic-const-fn-bounds.md

 }
 ```

+You cannot implement both `const Add` and `Add` for any type, since the `const Add`
+impl is used as a regular impl outside of const contexts.

 The const requirement is inferred on all bounds of the impl and its methods,
 so in the following `H` is required to have a const impl of `Hasher`, so that
 methods on `state` are callable.